Welcome to HOTO Sertoma Club!

 With nearly 100 members, the HOTO (Heart of the Ozarks) is the second largest of seven Sertoma Clubs in the Springfield, Missouri area.
 Sertoma is an international 501(c)3 not for profit civic organization, and like “HOTO,” the name “Sertoma” is also an acronym, meaning “SERvice TO MAnkind.”

-The newest project of HOTO is conducting the Sertoma Duck Races at Riverside Park in Ozark each summer, as a fund raiser for the Care To Learn Organizations of Christian County.
-Because of that project, HOTO is sponsoring a new 4-Cs Sertoma Club in Ozark, which is holding organizational meetings every Thursday at 6 PM at Fremont Hills Country Club.
+Another project HOTO helped to develop is the Sertoma Duck Races at Riverside Park in Ozark each summer.
+This is as a fund raiser for the Care To Learn Organizations of Christian County.
+Because of that project, HOTO has sponsored a new 4-Cs Sertoma Club in Ozark, which is holding organizational meetings every Thursday at 6 PM at Fremont Hills Country Club.

 The Heart is always looking for new members who would like to help serve the community while having fun doing it.
-If you are interested, call our office at 863-1231 or drop by the Event Center at 319 W. Walnut where we meet for lunch each Friday at noon.
+If you are interested, call our office at (417) 863-1231 or drop by the Event Center at 1645 W. Republic Rd., Ste B2, where we meet for lunch each Friday at noon.